pirovc/ganon/docs/outputfiles.md

 - The first line of the report file will show the number of unclassified reads (not for `--report-type matches`)

 - The CAMI challenge [bioboxes profiling format](https://github.com/bioboxes/rfc/blob/master/data-format/profiling.mkd) is supported using `--output-format bioboxes`.
 In this format, only values for the percentage/abundance (col. 9) are reported.
-The root node and unclassified entries are ommited.
+The root node and unclassified entries are omitted.

 - The sum of cumulative assignments for the unclassified and root lines is 100%.
 The final cumulative sum of reads/matches may be under 100% if any filter is successfully applied and/or hierarchical selection is selected (keep/skip/split).